-Fisheries specialists and auditors who have been selected by the certification body to conduct the assessment.
+Fisheries scientists with specialist knowledge who have been selected by the certification body to conduct the assessment.

 The assessment team are responsible for:

 - assessing fisheries against the MSC Fisheries Standard - using information provided by the fishery, management agencies and stakeholder groups to score the fishery against the Standard - using existing information and reports to make a precautionary decision.